hfu/hands-on-prod/README.md

 # Vector tiles production
 ## What do we do in this hands-on?

-1. Extract data from [PostGIS](https://postgis.net/) to [NDJSON](http://ndjson.org/) of GeoJSON.
-Modify features to remove unnecessary properties.
-Add production control properties.
+First, we extract geospatial data from [PostGIS](https://postgis.net/) to [NDJSON](http://ndjson.org/) of GeoJSON.
+Embedded in this process, we modify features to remove unnecessary properties and add production control properties such as vector tile layer name and minimum/maximum zoom levels.
+We also split data into modules each of which convers the spatial extent of the tile at zoom level 5.
+We call it z=5 modules.
+Embedding these steps in streaming geospatial data from PostGIS is a way to keep the production time short and reduce the amount of storage to be used.

-2. Get vector tiles from NDJSON using [tippecanoe](https://github.com/mapbox/tippecanoe).
+Second, we get vector tiles from NDJSON using [tippecanoe](https://github.com/mapbox/tippecanoe).
+We borrow the power of tippecanoe, an open-source C++ implementation actively developed for a long time.

-3. Check resulting vector tiles using [mc](https://github.com/hfu/mc/) and [tileserver-gl-light](https://github.com/klokantech/tileserver-gl/blob/master/README_light.md).
-Checking is an important part of optimization.
+Last, check produced vector tiles.
+We check the size distribution of vector tiles using [mbq](https://github.com/hfu/mbq/).
+This is a quantitative indicator to examine the performance of vector tiles.
+In the lean vector tiles project, we mainly use this qmatrix to optimize the size distrubution of vector tiles.
+In addition, we shortly introduce [mbstat](https://github.com/hfu/mbstat) which checks statistics of filtered vector tiles.
+At last, we visual-check produced vector tiles using [tileserver-gl-light](https://github.com/klokantech/tileserver-gl/blob/master/README_light.md).

-After this hands-on, vector tiles are ready for hosting and consumption.
+After this hands-on, vector tiles are ready for [hosting](https://github.com/hfu/hands-on-host) and consumption.

 # Software